mrbrant89/wokedissident/_posts/2025/04/2025-04-17-presidents-killed-constitution.md

 > **Author Note**
 >
 > Much of the information used to write this article ended data collection with the Biden presidency.
-The surveillance state has likely escalated strengthened since the 2nd inauguaration of Donald J. Trump on January 20, 2025.
+The surveillance state has likely strengthened since the 2nd inauguaration of Donald J. Trump on January 20, 2025.

 <a name="sources"></a>
 ## Sources